stakater-archive/stakater-devops-labs/README.md

 #### CI Ops - Prod Stack

 In production stack, we use CI Ops so whenever you wish to update an app, go to `prod-apps` repository and update the docker image version of the respective app in the respective `*-release` file.
 When you create the pull request for this change, Jenkins will verify the change by executing `dry-run` functionality.
 If it succeeds then you can merge the pull request.
 Once this change gets merged to `master` branch Jenkins will re-run the pipeline and update the deployment in prod stack.

+## Acknowledgement

+- Nordmart is inspired from quite famous CoolStore